By Margie Plunkett and Tim Pallesen

 Eliopoulos said there are instances in which the law has been interpreted to mean that each bed or room in a house can be rented six times a year.

 “I’m urging this commission to go back and look at that ordinance,” he said.
-“If we got it wrong, I would urge you to get outside counsel and get it right.
-There’s no reason we have to tolerate this.”
+“If we got it wrong, I would urge you to get outside counsel and get it right.”

 McDuffie later in the meeting discussed “not rushing it” in reviewing the complex ordinances.
 He also noted that it could cost the city to boost enforcement to make sure transient housing is following code.